echiner/edem-mda-data-ingestion-and-nosql/Exercises/Exercise08/README.md

-# Exercise 1: Basic CDC
+# Debezium: Basic CDC

 ## Introduction

 In this exercise we will start playing around with Debezium and do our first CDC by updating a table row in MySQL and seeing it flow in real time in Kafka.

-## Initial setup
+## Pre-requisites

+Follow the steps in the setup exercise (previous to this one) to launch the required components.

-First, let's **connect to the "customers" Kafka topic**, to listen to new messages (feel free to use the Kafka UI if you will):
+Now, let's **connect to the "customers" Kafka topic**, to listen to new messages (feel free to use the Kafka UI if you will):

 ```shell
 # Consume messages from a Debezium topic ("dbserver1.inventory.customers")